Nepomuceno (Cheno) Cortina was born in Camargo, Tamaulipas on

 The Rangers broke the fury of the charge with the firepower of their

 Colts and the bandits made a disorderly retreat.
 Seizing the moment,

-Ford ordered his men to remount and the Rangers began an immediate pursuit.
-The
+Ford ordered his men to remount and the Rangers began an immediate

-the Rangers marksmanship with their Colts made them
+melee in which the Rangers marksmanship with their Colts made them

 scattered between the rise where the bandits had made their initial

 stand and the Rio Grande.
 The Rangers suffered sixteen wounded.
 Cortina

 led the survivors across the river to the safety of Mexico.

 Fierce skirmishing on both sides of the Rio Grande continued unabated

-until early spring, with the Rangers crossing the border in pursuit of Cortina
+until early spring, with the Rangers crossing the border in pursuit

-property damage was extensive.
+casualties, and property damage was extensive.
 However, the situation

 changed abruptly in April 1860.
 Texas elected a new governor, Sam

 Houston, and with the possibility of a civil war looming on the

 ordered Ford to disband his Rangers and return to Austin.